Koopman Mode Decomposition of Thermodynamic Dissipation in Nonlinear Langevin Dynamics: Koopman mode decomposition of virtual dynamics given by

 \section{Koopman mode decomposition of virtual dynamics given by $\bm{\nu}_t^\mathrm{hk}$}

-In this section, we provide a more detailed explanation of how the virtual deterministic process introduced in Eq.~\ref{eq:Langevin_hk} can be represented using Koopman mode decomposition.
+\phantomsection \makeatletter \@currentlabelname{Koopman mode decomposition of virtual dynamics given by $\bm{\nu}_t^\mathrm{hk}$} \makeatother In this section, we provide a more detailed explanation of how the virtual deterministic process introduced in Eq.~\ref{eq:Langevin_hk} can be represented using Koopman mode decomposition.
 The virtual deterministic process is given by

-As explained in the main text, the housekeeping part of the local mean velocity $\bm{\nu}_t^\mathrm{hk} (\bm{x})$ is introduced by the original process [Eq.~\ref{eq:Langevin}] to obtain its housekeeping entropy production rate $\sigma_t^\mathrm{hk}$.
-In the virtual deterministic process in Eq.~\ref{eq:Langevin_hk_s}, the subscript $s$ denotes the virtual time, and $t$ denotes the time of the original Langevin dynamics.
-During this virtual dynamics, $\bm{\nu}_t^\mathrm{hk} (\bm{x})$ is fixed with respect to $s$, and the probability distribution $p_t(\bm{x})$ of the original dynamics serves as an invariant measure of the virtual dynamics.
+As explained in the main text, the housekeeping part of the local mean velocity $\bm{\nu}_t^\mathrm{hk} (\bm{x})$ is derived from the original process [Eq.~\ref{eq:Langevin}] to obtain its housekeeping entropy production rate $\sigma_t^\mathrm{hk}$.
+In the virtual deterministic process in Eq.~\ref{eq_s:Langevin_hk_s}, the subscript $s$ denotes the virtual time, and $t$ denotes the time of the original Langevin dynamics.
+In this virtual dynamics, $\bm{\nu}_t^\mathrm{hk} (\bm{x})$ is fixed with respect to $s$, and the probability distribution $p_t(\bm{x})$ of the original dynamics serves as an invariant measure of the virtual dynamics.

-The nonlinear dynamics in Eq.~\ref{eq:Langevin_hk_s} can be reformulated as a linear dynamical system in function space by extracting a finite number of modes via Koopman mode decomposition~\citeSI{koopman1931hamiltonian_, mezic2013analysis_} (see Fig.~\ref{fig:Koopman} in the main text).
+The nonlinear dynamics in Eq.~\ref{eq_s:Langevin_hk_s} can be reformulated as a linear dynamical system in function space by extracting a finite number of modes via Koopman mode decomposition~\citeSI{koopman1931hamiltonian_, mezic2013analysis_} (see Fig.~\ref{fig:Koopman} in the main text).
 In continuous time, this is achieved using the Koopman generator $\mathcal{K}$, which is defined as the infinitesimal generator of the Koopman operator.
 For any observable $g: \mathbb{R}^d \to \mathbb{C}$, the generator acts as

 By definition, it satisfies